LAST UPDATED: 2/15/24 – Australian Entry Requirements

 - Tobacco Products – Special permission must be obtained to bring tobacco products into the country and duties must be paid on the products on entry.

-WARNING: Failure to declare items that require declaration can result in significant fines and\or jail time.
-If you are unsure if you are supposed to declare an item, it is always smart to error on the side of caution and declare the item.
+WARNING: Failure to declare items that require declaration can result in significant fines and jail time.
+If you are unsure if you are supposed to declare an item, it is always smart to err on the side of caution and declare the item.

 Traveling With Firearms